RsyncProject/rsync/rsync.1.md

 0.  `--append`

+    This special copy mode only works to efficiently update files that are known to be growing larger where any existing content on the receiving side is also known to be the same as the content on the sender.
+The use of `--append` **can be dangerous** if you aren't 100% sure that all the files in the transfer are shared, growing files.
+You should thus use filter rules to ensure that you weed out any files that do not fit this criteria.

+    Rsync updates these growing file in-place without verifying any of the existing content in the file (it only verifies the content that it is appending).
+Rsync skips any files that exist on the receiving side that are not shorter than the associated file on the sending side (which means that new files are trasnferred).

-    This causes rsync to update a file by appending data onto the end of the file, which presumes that the data that already exists on the receiving side is identical with the start of the file on the sending side.
-If a file needs to be transferred and its size on the receiver is the same or longer than the size on the sender, the file is skipped.
-This does not interfere with the updating of a file's non-content attributes (e.g. permissions, ownership, etc.) when the file does not need to be transferred, nor does it affect the updating of any non-regular files.
+    This does not interfere with the updating of a file's non-content attributes (e.g.  permissions, ownership, etc.) when the file does not need to be transferred, nor does it affect the updating of any directories or non-regular files.
-    Implies `--inplace`.

-    The use of `--append` can be dangerous if you aren't 100% sure that the files that are longer have only grown by the appending of data onto the end.
-You should thus use include/exclude/filter rules to ensure that such a transfer is only affecting files that you know to be growing via appended data.

 0.  `--append-verify`

-    This works just like the `--append` option, but the existing data on the receiving side is included in the full-file checksum verification step, which will cause a file to be resent if the final verification step fails (rsync uses a normal, non-appending `--inplace` transfer for the resend).
+    This special copy mode works like `--append` except that all the data in the file is included in the checksum verification (making it much less efficient but also potentially safer).
+This option **can be dangerous** if you aren't 100% sure that all the files in the transfer are shared, growing files.
+See the `--append` option for more details.
-    It otherwise has the exact same caveats for files that have not grown larger, so don't use this for a general copy.

     Note: prior to rsync 3.0.0, the `--append` option worked like `--append-verify`, so if you are interacting with an older rsync (or the